-Determine the preferred option for making available your EU Declaration of Conformity information.
-If this is to be via the internet, start background construction on the necessary website code.
+Determine the preferred option for making available your EU declaration of conformity information.
+If this is to be via the internet, work on changes to your website should be started in good time.

 For Category I products, ensure that you are ready to meet the obligations as laid down in Module A (Annex IV) of the regulation.

 15 PER CENT DISCOUNT ON FIRST SATRA TEST - please click here.